The Honors College

 • Foreign Language: Students pursuing BA degrees may have a foreign language requirement.

-• Beyond the Honors College requirements, students must satisfy all requirements of their college and major and Mason undergraduate program requirements for admissions, residency, credit hours, quality, and upper-level credits.
+• Beyond the Honors College requirements, students must satisfy all requirements of their college and major and George Mason undergraduate program requirements for admissions, residency, credit hours, quality, and upper-level credits.

 Honors College (HNRS)